-Lithium: Lithium exhibits distinct properties due to the exceptionally small size of the atom, high polarising power which is a ratio of charge to radius and hydration energy.
+Lithium: Lithium exhibits distinct properties due to the tiny size of the atom, high polarizing power which is a ratio of charge to radius and hydration energy.
 This increases the covalent nature of lithium compounds.

 Anomalous behaviour of lithium with respect to other alkali metals:

 • The melting point and boiling point of lithium are higher that than other alkali metals.

 • The hardness of lithium is higher than other metals.

 • The alkali metal chlorides do not have the capability to form hydrates but lithium chloride crystallizes to form a hydrate \(LiCl_2.H_2O\)

 • Lithium nitrate decomposes to form an oxide whereas other metals on heating give nitrites.

 • Compounds of lithium are partially soluble in water whereas the alkali metals are highly soluble in water.

 Beryllium: The anomalous properties of beryllium is mainly due to its small size, high electronegativity, high ionization energy and high polarizing power compared to the other elements in the block.
 The anomalous properties of beryllium compared to other elements of the group are has mentioned below: